miukkonen/portfolio/README.md

 # jekyll-bulma-github-starter

-Starter template for github pages using Bulma for styles
+Starter template for github pages using Bulma for styles.